What Happens with Taxes When You Close a Business?

 David C. Gair

-5. Reporting Employee Taxes
+Reporting Employee Taxes

-A business with employees must report employment taxes and payroll tax deposits to those employees.
-This includes filing any applicable quarterly or annual payroll tax returns and the final wage W2 form with the IRS.
-Any payments over $600 made to contract workers must also be reported to the IRS.
+Any payments over $2,000 made to contract workers must also be reported to the IRS.
 Once the business issues final wages, it needs to make final federal tax deposits and report employment taxes to the IRS.
-Even though the business may be closed by the time annual taxes are due, the business must still send W-2 forms to all employees.
+Even though the business will no longer be in operation by the time annual taxes are due, the business must still send W-2 forms to all employees.

-6. Closing a C-Corporation
+Closing a C-Corporation

 When closing a C-corporation, distributions are typically made to the shareholders.
 However, this results in double taxation.
-A C-corporation is required to pay taxes as an independent entity.
-The shareholders that receive distributions also must pay taxes.

-7. Closing an S-Corporation
+Closing an S-Corporation

 An S-corporation is treated as a “pass-through” organization for tax purposes.
 This means that the individual who owns the company will report its profits and losses on their tax return.
 However, this is not the case when you close the business and liquidate its assets.
 Then, an S-corporation is treated like a C-corporation.

-8. Closing an LLC
+Closing an LLC

 The tax liability of an LLC is treated as a “pass-through” for the LLC’s shareholders.
-If the LLC has only one owner, it is treated the same as a sole proprietorship.
-Unlike an S-Corp, this treatment doesn’t change when the business is closed.
-Each shareholder of the LLC will claim their share of the assets, gains, and losses.
+If the LLC has only one owner, it is the same as a sole proprietorship.

-9. Closing a Nonprofit
+Closing a Nonprofit

 Even though nonprofits generally don’t make income tax payments, they still need to file a tax return.
 When dissolving, the nonprofit’s assets must be distributed to another tax-exempt entity.

-Steps to Close Your Business and Resolve Tax Issues
+Steps To Close Your Business and Resolve Tax Issues

 How you decide to close your business will depend on your type of organization.
 Sole proprietors and single-person-owned LLCs can make the decision independently.
 Partnerships, multi-party LLCs, and businesses may have other requirements.
 These are typically listed in the articles of organization.